 - Rolling over a required minimum distribution — There is no way to roll over an RMD.
 If you do, you will have to pay a 6% penalty tax on any excess amount.

 - Not speaking to a financial advisor — Financial advisors are well-versed in 401(k) rollovers, proper procedure, and the advantages and disadvantages of each of your options.

 We also assist Swansea, IL residents with:

 - Self-Employed Retirement Plans

 Contact a 401(k) Rollover Advisor Today

 Your unique situation will dictate which 401(k) option is best for you.
-Many people in Swansea, IL have found choosing Correct Capital as their financial advisors to be the best decision for them.
+Many in Swansea, IL have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
-As Registered Investment Advisors, we have access to a great amount of investment research that we’ll provide you with.
+As Registered Investment Advisors, we have access to a great amount of investment research that we’ll share with you.
 We’re built on trust, honesty, and integrity.

 Call us today at 314-930-401K, contact us online, or schedule an appointment with our financial and retirement planning advisors to make the best decision for your 401(k) rollover.
 Call 314-930-401K or reach out to our financial advisors in Swansea, IL today.